We All Have Rights

 The City of Lincoln recognizes and respects the intrinsic benefit provided by incorporating these differences into our workforce.
 We are committed to employing a diverse and talented team of individuals who reflect our community and whose differences enhance the services we provide to our citizens.

 The City of Lincoln is an Equal Opportunity Employer.
-As such, it is the policy of the City to assure that applicants are employed, and that employees are treated fairly and equitably during their employment, without regard to race, religion, gender, sexual orientation, color, national origin, ancestry, age, pregnancy, veteran's status, marital status, handicap, disability, or other legally prohibited bases with regard to actions such as employment, promotions, demotion or transfer, recruitment or recruitment advertising, layoff or termination, rates of pay or forms of compensation, and selection for training.
+As such, it is the policy of the City to assure that applicants are employed, and that employees are treated fairly and equitably during their employment, without regard to race, color, religion, sex, disability, national origin, ancestry, age, marital status, sexual orientation, or political opinions or affiliations, or gender identity or expression, or other legally prohibited bases with regard to actions such as employment, promotions, demotion or transfer, recruitment or recruitment advertising, layoff or termination, rates of pay or forms of compensation, and selection for training.